wormier-docs/wormier-docs.github.io/README.md

 1. What is QMK for?

-   QMK lets you create a custom fimrware to your keyboard so you can change the keymap to fit your needs.
+   QMK lets you create a custom firmware to your keyboard so you can change the keymap to fit your needs.

 2. Is there any chance that this process bricks my keyboard?